Velocidex/velociraptor-docs/content/vql_reference/basic/_index.md

 ## killkillkill
 <span class='vql_type pull-right'>Function</span>

-Kills the client and forces a restart - this is very aggresive!
+Kills the client and forces a restart - this is very aggressive!